Your toddler is 19 months old!

 19-Month-Old Not Sleeping at Night

 To help teach this skill, try to cut down on trips to your child's room and/or don't let your child come into your bed in the middle of the night.
-(If she does, bring her back to her own bed immediately.)
+(If they do, bring them back to their own bed immediately.)
 All these strategies can establish nighttime rules and promote a good night’s sleep for a toddler (and for you too).

 Night Terrors in 19-Month-Olds

 A 19-month-old waking up screaming at night might be having a night terror.
 A night terror is defined as a crying or screaming episode where the child never really wakes, so is unresponsive.
-Don't try to wake your child during a night terror, just do your best to calm him back to sleep.
-And be sure his sleeping space is safe to avoid injury if he flails or walks around.
+Don't try to wake your child during a night terror, just do your best to calm them back to sleep.
+And be sure their sleeping space is safe to avoid injury if they flail or walk around.
 The good news is these seemingly wild sleep disruptions are only upsetting for you.
 Kids don't even remember them!
 And they usually grow out of having them by age 9.

 There's no known cause of night terrors, but stress, changes in routine and overtiredness can contribute to them.
 So try to stick to a calming bedtime routine, and put your child to bed early enough so he can get a full night's rest.

 Your 19-month-old is getting more independent with eating—and possibly with refusing food too.